poing/earmark/README.md

 ```
 composer require poing/earmark
 ```

 This will update composer.json and install the package into the vendor/ directory.

 ## 2. Publish the EarMark Configuration File

-To over-ride the default settings, initialise the config file by running this command:
+To over-ride the default settings, initialize the config file by running this command:

 ```
 php artisan earmark:config